J4YI/perfnow/readme.md

 ---
 ## Balancing Performance with Other Requirements - [Scott Jehl]

+> Move Fast & Don't Break Things

+> It's easier to **make a fast website**, than it is to **keep a website fast**...

+* Progressive Enhancement
+* First Meaningful Content
+    * Server Push
+        * Sending Assets to browser which wasn't requested yet
+        * Browser looks at local cache then network
+    * Inlining the CSS
+        * [Caches Api]
+        * [Critters] - critical Css webpack plugin
+        * [loadCss] - rel="preload" polyfill
+* Preload the inevitable - 3rd Party Scripts
+* Move the content variation to server-side
+    * Do the heavy listing to Server
+* [Native Lazy Load]

 ---
 ## Building the Foundations for Performance - [Michelle Vu]